Levent0z/docsify/drafts/graphviz.md

 # Graphviz

-This is a quick description of Graphviz, a set of graphing technologies originally developed by AT&T. Graphviz generates visuals based on text-based description of graphs.
-To be clear, "graph" in this context is a set of nodes optionally connected to other node.
+This is a quick description of Graphviz, a set of graphing technologies originally developed by AT&T. Graphviz generates visuals based on the text-based description of a graph.
+To be clear, a "graph" in this context is a set of nodes optionally connected to other nodes.
 Graphviz is not an all-purpose diagraming technology like Visio, Lucid Chart or Draw.io or even (gasp!)
 PowerPoint, but is quite powerful none-the-less.

 ## Why Graphviz?
 Using text to describe a graph, which is easily understood visually, seems curious.
 So why bother?
 Graphviz automatically generates the graph layout (i.e. positions the nodes and the edges) so the author can focus on the essence of the graph: the elements and their relationships.